 Sometimes, we consider the things around us to be pests without knowing anything about them and what they have to add to the environment and ecosystem.
-Before you call for help from pest control Cape Town, here are a few facts about ants:
+Before you call for help from pest control, here are a few facts about ants:

-- In every colony there is a queen and who is the egg layer of the colony.
+- Every colony has a queen, who is the egg layer of the colony.